AnshhSingh/gsi-fixes-x6812/README.md

 # Gsi-fixes
-This repository is a magisk module to fix some problems with custom roms for user who face speaker problem with dual speaker and call volume it is a modification of an existing magisk module
+This repository is a magisk module to fix some problems with GSI for users facing speaker problems with dual speaker and call volume

 Tested on infinix hot 11s it may or may not work on similar mediatek devices(Qualcomm will bootloop)

-Use it at your own risk even though the chances of bootloop are very low I don't guarantee anything
+Use it at your own risk even though the chances of bootloop are very low I can't guarantee it

 ## Current tweaks
 + Call volume
 + Speaker fix
 + Better memory management
-+ Better performance
++ Better stablity
 All credits to the original creators

 Thanks for using!